Join Our Team

 - Must possess strong organizational skills and have the ability to manage details.

-- Must possess skills of persuasion and motivation.
+- Must possess skills of persuasion and motivation, sales experience a plus.

 - Must be comfortable speaking in front of groups.